How To Order

 When you are ready to place an electronic order, select the item you wish to purchase and click the “Add to Cart” button.
 This button will take you to the “Shopping Cart” page which will display the item(s) you have added to your cart.
 Once you have decided you are finished shopping, click the “Checkout” button.
 This button will take you to the page which will begin the payment process.
 At any time before finalizing your order, you can go back to the Shopping Cart page to alter the information.

-If you wish to make your payment by certified cheque or money order, choose the Money Order payment option when checking out. or by filling in the attached order form.
-If you choose to use the order form please print it off and mail it to us along with your payment.
-Prior to sending in the form, call or email to confirm the shipping charge.
+If you wish to make your payment by certified cheque or money order, choose the Money Order payment option when checking out. or.
+Prior to sending a money order, call or email to confirm your selection is in stock and confirm our mailing address.
 Using the check out option on our shopping cart will allow you to see the different shipping options and rates available to your location.

 Product being purchased by money order will be held for a period of 10 days or 8 business days.
 After this time, CanesCanada.com reserves the right to remove the hold.